By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Don’t apologize – take action.

 Rather than apologizing you need to do something.
 Take action and show that person rather than telling them how you are different.
-Talk is cheap but action speaks so loudly words get drown out.
+Talk is cheap but action speaks so loudly words get drowned out.

 The idea of amends comes from 12 step groups.
 The principle is that rather than saying you are sorry but doing nothing, you need to do things to set the relationship right.
 If you were not able to do things in your relationship in the past begin as soon as you are able to meet those role expectations.